vgavro/samsung-mdc/README.md

-  -r, --retry-script INTEGER   Retry script if failed (count) --retry-script-sleep FLOAT   Sleep before script retry (seconds) --ignore-nak                 Ignore negative acknowledgement errors --help                       Show this message and exit.
+  -r, --retry-script INTEGER   Retry script if failed (count) --retry-script-sleep FLOAT   Sleep before script retry (seconds) --ignore-nak                 Ignore negative acknowledgement errors -v, --var NAME VALUE         Variable "{{ NAME }}" in script will be
+                               replaced by VALUE
+  --help                       Show this message and exit.
 ```
 #### raw<a id="raw"></a>